TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
 In this animation, the diamond stroke has very long dashes and gaps.
-You can only see a continuous stroke because the dash is longer than the length of the diamond stroke.
+You can only see a continuous stroke because the dash is longer than the length of the diamond outline.
 Keyframes are animating the dash offset to simulate that the path is drawn from a point to all the other points forming the shape.
 Once the dash reaches the original point, it goes back to the original offset value.

 ### Opacity

-The `opacity` attribute defines the amount of translucence for an object.
+The `opacity` attribute defines the amount of translucence of an object.

 The possible values are :
 * a whole or a decimal number from `0` transparent to `1` opaque, like `0.2`.